Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 ### Create availability test

-Follow instructions above in the API testing section how to create the availability URL ping test.
+Follow instructions above in the **Setup availability test** section how to create the availability URL ping test.

 After setup is done, wait till results appear in the Availability blade: